Monkeypox Vaccine is now Available – November 2021

 COVID19 Update – November 2021

 At Jai Medical Center, we care about your health.
-For the past year, we have been here for you and your family throughout the COVID-19 pandemic and we believe that in 2021, together, we will be able to turn the tide on the COVID-19 pandemic.
+For the past year, we have been here for you and your family throughout the COVID-19 pandemic and we believe that together, we can turn the tide on the COVID-19 pandemic.
 We are all in this together and bringing an end to the pandemic is our shared responsibility.

 As you may have heard recently in the news and through press conferences from Governor Hogan, the FDA has granted Emergency Use Authorization to the Moderna, Pfizer, and Johnson & Johnson COVID-19 vaccines.
 Currently, vaccine distribution is following Maryland’s COVID-19 vaccine distribution plan.
 Please see below for the most up-to-date COVID-19 vaccination information that has been shared with our organization.

 When can I be vaccinated?